NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 For each of the phases we have used the following testing methods:

 *Unit Testing* : For this phase we used White Box Testing.
-We developed Junit Test Cases for each class, testing the methods used.
+We developed JUnit Test Cases for each class, testing the methods used.

 *Integration Testing* : For the second phase we used Black Box Testing to test if the communication between components works.

-*System Testing* : For this phase the app was tested from the customer point of view.
-We tested our app in two different type of Android Versions as Oreo 8.0 and Marshmallow 6.0.
+*System Testing* : For this phase the app was tested from the customer's point of view.
+We tested our app in two different Android Versions, which are; Oreo 8.0 and Marshmallow 6.0.

 *Acceptance Testing* : In the final phase we showed the application to our customer and received his review and opinion about the app until now.
 We used Black Box Testing for this phase.